 gathering

-Asgardia tries to recruit the "most creative" people on Earth from among its citizens to leave behind the nightmare of a planet threatened by pandemics, nuclear wars and environmental catastrophes.
+Asgardia tries to recruit among its citizens the "most creative" people on Earth to leave behind the nightmare of a planet threatened by pandemics, nuclear wars and environmental catastrophes.

-To become an Asgardian, simply apply by providing your personal data and information on the education received, then wait and hope that the application is accepted.
+To become an Asgardian you simply need to apply by providing your personal details and information on your education, then wait and hope that your application is accepted.
 Be confident and optimistic.

 Among the Asgardians there are already citizens from more than 200 land countries.
-If recognized, it will be the 172nd nation in the world (or the first in Earth's orbit) by population.
+If recognized, it will be the 172nd nation in the world (or the first in Earth orbit) by population.

 Roadmap for space

-The concept of territory has been very clearly defined in international law, and does not include 'artificial territories' such as satellites, just as full independence is not granted to airplanes, ships or oil platforms.
+The concept of territory has been very clearly defined in international law, and does not include 'artificial territories' such as satellites, just as planes, ships or oil platforms are not granted full independence.

 Frans von der Dunk, professor of space law at Nebraska College.

-Within 10 years of foundation (i.e. by 2026) Asgardia leaders hope to reach a population of 150 million, and to launch within 20 years of the foundation (2036) the first "Ark", about the same size as the present International Space Station.
+Within 10 years of foundation (i.e. by 2026) Asgardia leaders hope to reach a population of 150 million, and to launch within 20 years of the foundation (2036) the first “Ark”, more or less as large as the current International Space Station.

 Other activities carried out in this time frame are the first elections of an Asgardian parliament (with a premier, Lembit Opik, of a liberal democratic orientation) and the launch of the first research satellite, Asgardia-1, which took place in 2017.

-All very nice, but there are obviously some not insignificant criticalities on the path of this "people of space".
+All very beautiful, but there are obviously some significant critical issues on the path of this "people of space".

-Asgardia, he wants to say, is not "in any way definable a State in the sense of the word, even if we accept that a satellite can be defined as a quasi-territory".
+Asgardia, he wants to say, is not “in no way definable a State in the sense of the word, even if we accept that a satellite can be defined as a quasi-territory”.